CoFH/cofh.github.io/docs/oil-shale/index.md

 Trivia
 ------

-* Oil shale is generated in the world using [CoFH World](/docs/cofh-world/).
+* Oil shale is generated in the world using [CoFH World](/docs/cofh-world/) by default.
 The world generation can be tweaked or disabled using CoFH World's [configuration](/docs/world-generator-configuration/).